 In Klingental the fifth dancer is a cardinal, while there's a queen in fifth place in Großbasel.
 But at the art museum in Basel there's still a fragment of the mural with the queen, and under several layers of paint a cardinal was discovered, who has the same posture as the cardinal in Kleinbasel (pictures to the left and right).

 In Großbasel the cardinal has moved one place back in the dance and he looks suspiciously like the patriarch from Klein-basel.
 In the same way the bishop in Großbasel has taken the archbishop's place and posture, and the original bishop has been replaced by a duchess.

 Further ahead in the dance there's a peddler in Großbasel where Klein-Basel has a beguine, while a councilman has taken the place of the lawyer.
 Klein-Basel has a child (which had long disappeared from Groß-Basel), whereas later additions like the painter, the painter's family, the Turk and Adam and Eve don't appear.

 The text in Kleinbasel turns out to be a variant of the so-called Oberdeutscher vierzeiliger Totentanz - as we for instance know it from Heidelberg.
-In Groß-Basel the text has gone through several changes (see for instance the abbess, the Jew and the heathen).
-The most striking difference is the juror, where Death's speech in Groß-Basel, originally was the juror's reply to Death in Kleinbasel.
+In Groß-Basel the text has gone through several changes - the most striking difference being for the juror, where Death's speech in Groß-Basel, originally was the juror's reply to Death in Kleinbasel.

 In Büchel's reproduction of the fresco, a year was written over the count (i.e. the middle of the western wall).
 The year was 1312 and appearently there was no way it could have been a mistake, because Büchel had spelled it out: Dussent ior dri hundert und xij.